If you’re reading this, then you already know that to purchase medical marijuana in the state of Arizona you need an MMJ card.

 In this comprehensive step-by-step guide we’ve mapped out the exact process you need to know to obtain a medical marijuana card .
 You’ll also find answers to some of the top questions asked by our medical patients.

-Before we get down to the practical steps, it’s important that you understand the current situation in Arizona in regards to marijuana laws.
+Before we explain the practical steps on how to obtain an Arizona medical marijuana card, it’s important to understand the current situation in Arizona, in regards to medical marijuana laws.

 Arizona isn’t the easiest state to obtain medical marijuana, but it is far from the hardest.
 On November 02, 2010, the state took a giant leap and approved the Arizona Proposition 203 AKA the “Arizona Medical Marijuana Act.”